DHTMLX/docs-suite/docs/grid/api/history/enable_method.md

 # enable()

-@short: enables the module, allowing the addition of new actions to the history
+@short: enables the module, allowing the addition of new actions to the Grid history

 @signature: {'enable(): void;'}

 @example:
-const grid = new dhx.Grid("grid_container", {
+// The example shows how the module is enabled after deactivation on initialization const grid = new dhx.Grid("grid_container", {
     columns: [
         { id: "name", header: [{ text: "Name" }] },